samwega/scripts/README.md

-Simple automation python scripts made for my personal use, as well as some stolen ones:
+Simple automation python and shell scripts made for my personal use, as well as some stolen ones:

-I got fish and ssunrise from rwxrob
+I got fish and sunrise from rwxrob